jvkiran/testrepo/README.md

 Do work in your feature branch, committing early and often.
 You can open a Pull Request on GitHub as early as you want to discuss further implementation on it and check it out on beta.oceanprotocol.com.
 Just make sure to mark it as _Work in Progress_ in the PR description and/or by applying the respective label.

-Make sure to rebase your branch from time to time against upstream changes.
+Make sure to rebase your branch from time to time against `master` upstream changes.
 Avoid using GitHub's auto-merge button on a Pull Request to keep the Git history more clean.
 You can do a rebase like so:

 ```bash
 git checkout master